 Weirdly, it regularly switches over night from one side to the other, and I often concurrently have a trapped nerve running from my shoulder down my arm and into my hand on the same side.
 I also have very flat feet which I’ve had to accept in the past year also require treatment (expensive orthotics).
 So basically I’m falling apart.

 My point is only that I realise I have a lot of issues going on, and pinpointing the cause is difficult – I just want it fixed.
 Alas, with no definitive origin, this is less than straight forward.

 At this point I’m willing to give anything a go if there’s some evidence of its efficacy…

 So, Does Acupuncture Work?

 There does seem to be evidence that it can be beneficial in some circumstances – although it would seem that more research is necessary.
-Based on this article I found, studies to date are flawed and it’s possible that positive findings are as a result of the placebo effect.
+Based on one NHS article I found (since taken down so I’ve had remove the link), studies to date are flawed and it’s possible that positive findings are as a result of the placebo effect.

 Nonetheless, that also has its place and in my opinion is not, in itself, a reason to dismiss acupuncture.
 I was still intrigued and willing to give it a shot.

 Substantial research exists which shows acupuncture is significantly better than no treatment and at least as good, if not better than, standard medical care for back pain.
 Less specific research exists regarding acupuncture for sciatica, but there’s evidence to suggest that it may provide some pain relief.